Zambia men's national basketball team

 The Zambia national basketball team represents Zambia in international competitions.
-It is administrated by the Zambia Basketball Association (ZBA).
+It is administered by the Zambia Basketball Association (ZBA).

 Zambia had its best year in 1989 at the FIBA Africa Championship when it finished in Africa's Top Ten, ahead of Kenya.

 At the AfroBasket 2017 qualification, Zambia beat South Africa for the first time in history.

 Current rosters

 Roster for the AfroBasket 2021 qualification matches played on 22–26 January 2020 against Madagascar and Zimbabwe.